meltingscales/easyview-MKS-RGA-mass-spectrometer-archive/README.md

 https://github.com/HenryFBP/easyview-MKS-RGA-mass-spectrometer-archive

+## What is this?

+Archive of some god-knows-how-old Mass Spectrometer software a friend needed burned to a non-dying CD.

+## Info

 See [README.txt](/README.txt).

 I used `choco install cdrtfe` to install some CD imaging software to make a .ISO file from this git repo.